 The author works full-time.
 With a growing son in tow, there really isn't much time for sewing or blogging.
 But she tries to make the best out of every situation.
 Because doesn't everybody?

 Contemporary is universal, thanks to globalisation and the world wide web.
 Traditional, on the other hand, is cultural and regional.

-The Sew, Jahit website shares the author's sewing journey with like-minded readers.
-It features simple projects that use various fabrics and materials sourced locally and internationally.
+The Sew, Jahit website shares the author's quilting and sewing journey.
+It features projects of varying complexities that use various fabrics and materials sourced locally and internationally.

-From projects to shopping for fabrics and materials, to the things the author learned from and about the hobby, there really isn't a limit to its possibilities.
+From projects to shopping adventures, to the things the author learned from and about the hobby, there really isn't a limit to what inspires the contents of this website.
 One thing's for sure - this website marks the beginning of the author's commitment to keep in touch with the hobby she loves.